-In the event that one of the district’s AED’s is deployed and used; first call and let someone know in Risk Management that the device has been deployed, and please fill out this AED incident form and return it to the Risk Management and Compliance office as soon as possible.
-(Link to AED incident form)
+In the event that one of the District’s AED’s is deployed and used; first call and let someone know in Risk Management that the device has been deployed, and please fill out the AED incident form and return it to the Risk Management and Compliance office as soon as possible.

 If you have any questions regarding the program or the AED’s used throughout the district, please feel free to contact us.

-In order for any district employee to drive a RRISD vehicle or a vehicle for RRISD business, a current Motor Vehicle Report (MVR) must be on file with the district.
+In order for any district employee to drive a Round Rock ISD vehicle or a vehicle for Round Rock ISD business, a current Motor Vehicle Report (MVR) must be on file with the district.
 MVR’s will be run on employees at least annually.
-The current Motor Vehicle Report form can be found here.
+The current Motor Vehicle Report form.
 Fill out the form and send it with a copy of the driver’s current Texas driver’s license to the Director of Risk Management.
 (Link to MVR request form)

 If a Round Rock ISD employee is driving a district-owned vehicle and has an accident please follow these procedures, fill out the auto accident form, and submit it along with photos of both vehicles to the Director of Risk Management as soon as possible.